loraaruna/loraaruna.github.io/README.md

 🎨 Modern design with neon-inspired highlights

+📱 Responsive layout – adjusts for desktop, tablet, and mobile

 💻 Skills section with programming languages displayed as icons

 🖼 Education and Projects sections with hover effects